adslbarxatov/MafiaHelper/docs/index.md

 <img src="/MafiaHelper/img/02_en.png" />

 Then a ***zero day*** is announced (the app is not used), during which players implement representative functions related to the game process.
-The players see each other, which requires each of them to carefully simulate the absence of any special role.
+The players see each other.
+This requires each of them to carefully simulate the absence of any special role.

 > The essence of the gameplay is the confrontation between civilians and the mafia.
 Each team strives